Authors

-Trevor van Gorp and Edie Adams address the basic questions around designing emotional experiences.
+With over 30 years of experience designing products used by millions of people, Trevor van Gorp and Edie Adams address the foundational questions around designing emotional experiences.

-The authors bring over 30 years combined experience in the fields of graphic, interaction and industrial design, user interface design, human factors, ergonomics, product management and product innovation.
+The authors bring their combined experience in the fields of graphic, interactive and industrial design, user interface design, human factors, ergonomics, product management and product innovation.

 Trevor van Gorp